robot-c0der/banksy/README.md

 guide I linked above so honestly that's probably your best bet if you run into any issues deploying it via Capistrano.

 ### Other Bits/Attribution:
-- The User registration/confirmation/session system is taken from Steve Polito's excellent [Rails Authentication From Scratch](https://stevepolito.design/blog/rails-authentication-from-scratch) because it the first/nicest walkthrough I could find that wasn't about 10 years out of date (love you Railscasts but that code definitely doesn't work anymore.. at least none of the code I could find)
+- The User registration/confirmation/session system is taken from Steve Polito's excellent [Rails Authentication From Scratch](https://stevepolito.design/blog/rails-authentication-from-scratch) because it the first/nicest walkthrough I could find that wasn't about 10 years out of date
 - Firefly III is a nice accounting/budgeting app if you need a whole setup, I just don't and found myself dreading the data entry to keep it up to date